ycpcs/cs482-spring2021-RT/syllabus.md

 	- Technical Report: 20% (Rough Draft: 15%, Final: 5%)
 	- Team Poster:       5%

-- Your individual grade for the course is your project grade multiplied by an individual effort factor determined by all of your peers on the Radio Telescope project (through mid-semester and final peer evaluations), combined with the instructor's input.
+- Your individual grade for the course is your project grade multiplied by an individual effort factor determined by all of your peers on the Radio Telescope project (through mid-semester and final peer evaluations), combined with the instructors' input.

 Grades are assigned on a 100-point scale: